sajal50/learning-notes/books/designing-data-intensive-applications.md

 A secondary index can be easily constructed from a key-value index.
 The main difference is that in a secondary index, the indexed values are not necessarily unique.
 There are two ways of doing this: making each value in the index a list of matching row identifiers or by making a each entry unique by appending a row identifier to it.
 Both B-trees and log structured indexes support secondary indexes.

+#### Storing values wihin or outside indexes

+2 choices -

+- Either store the value (row, vertex or document) with the index itself (**clustered index**).
+This is useful when extra hop for heap file (described below) is too much of a perf issues.
+- Or store the value (row, vertex or documented) in a heap file.
+And have a ptr back.
+Avoids duplication when multiple secondary indexes are present.

+A compromise is **covering index** - stores some of the columns within the index.

+As with any duplication of data, reads become faster, writes become slower especially when transactional guarantees need to be given.

+#### Multi column index
+Most common is **concatenated index** - combines several columns for one key.
+Order matters in this case especially for range queries.
+Is useful for quering for example geo spatial data like long and lat.

+Btw, there is a special index for long/lat called R trees.
+Not discussed in this book.

 #### Full-text search and fuzzy indexes

 Indexes don't allow you to search for _similar_ keys, such as misspelled words.
 Such _fuzzy_ querying requires different techniques.